FCI-Standard Nº 251 / 07. 08. 1998 /

 Females : 42 - 47 cm.

-must not go down below the standard; he must neithe be to weak nor delicate.
+The dog must retain the type of a working dog; consequently his size must not go down below the standard; he must neithe be to weak nor delicate.